vikingeducation/prep_basics/test-yourself-answers.md

 Persistence - The developer world is fraught with obstacles and setbacks, but persistence will pave the way to success *Contributed by [Dondi Fusco](https://github.com/dondi2112)*

+#### Add to the above
+Great developers must be good at logic, math and creativity.

 #### What do companies look for in a junior web developer?